AI for the Enterprise in 2017: Start Small, Scale Decisively

 Siri, Google Now, Echo, Tesla Autopilot, Facebook Feed, Skype Translator,… The number of consumer products that make use of AI has grown dramatically over the last few years.
 We know because companies tell us, as AI is currently a hot marketing concept.
 Beyond the promoted ones, consumer companies routinely test new AI algorithms on end users, without publicizing them.
 This agile approach is indeed important in developing AI products, because it allows companies to maintain the focus near the frontline, emphasizing the benefits of the product and not the technology.
 In fact, the vast majority of successful AI products in the market today started with human engineered structures and parameters.
 Truly AI-native products — where AI is a core element from the start — are still very few, and many startups are trying to be “AI-first” companies.
 What this reveals, of course, is that AI is currently still used as a method to improve existing components and is not yet an enabler of new groundbreaking applications (cars were driving by themselves with comparable results to today but using principles of robotics since the 1990s).
 Outside the consumer market — notably in health care research — AI is enabling automated methods that perform better than humans.
 For instance, detecting cancers better than oncologists.

 What about the Enterprise space?
 A study found that only 12% of business and technology professionals are using AI systems (Forrester, Nov 2016).
-The study further identified 4 reasons why the vast majority of enterprise is not yet into it:
+The study further identified 4 reasons why the vast majority of enterprises is not yet into it:

 - There is no defined business case